Interview with Stanislav Pyadishev about visualization with Blender and YafaRay

 Since 2007 with Blender.
 About a month later I discovered Yafaray for myself.

 Yes, I worked with 3dsmax and V-Ray.
 But switched to Blender due to high price for any version of 3dsmax and because Blender works much faster.
 One day I spent 3 hours modeling a wheelchair in Max, and its viewport was freezing constantly.
-Then I opened the same model in Blender and there was no any freezes.
+Then I opened the same model in Blender and there were no freezes.
 So I duplicated the wheelchair in the same scene and again saw no freezes.
 And again.
-After that I decided to start working completely in Blender.
+After that, I decided to start working completely in Blender.

-By force of habit I ignored Blender Internal and started searching for an external renderer.
-The main goal was to find easy, qualitative and open-source or at least free one, if possible.
-Also the question of cross-platform usage was very important for me at that moment, because I've just migrated from Windows to Linux.
+By force of habit, I ignored Blender Internal and started searching for an external renderer.
+The main goal was to find easy, qualitative, and open-source or at least free one, if possible.
+Also, the question of cross-platform usage was very important for me at that moment, because I've just migrated from Windows to Linux.
 The first one I've found was Indigo.
-It's a fantastic software and very easy to use, but the cost of this is slow rendering speed.
-Then Yafaray came out of the dark and its light filled up my desktop.
+It's fantastic software and very easy to use, but the cost of this is slow rendering speed.
+Then Yafaray came out of the dark and its light-filled up my desktop.
 I can't say that I understood it very well from the beginning.
-Actually, I'm still learning it, but for standalone pieces of furniture it was really fast to setup.
+Actually, I'm still learning it, but for standalone pieces of furniture, it was really fast to setup.

 They are all commercial.
 My job is to visualize the actual furniture made by our company.
 I have a couple of projects for myself, but there's nothing to show yet.

 6 – “ Do you use any kind of reference in your projects?
 Like a magazine or a real scene?